 Starting in a few rooms in 19 Brechin Place, Mrs Nunes’ extraordinary drive and determination to seize any opportunity meant she then bought 17 Brechin Place when it came on the market.
 Mr Nunes started Falkner House Boys’ School in 19 Pembridge Villas.
 The school was sold in 1973 after Mr Nunes’ death.

 Mrs Nunes would never have called herself an educationalist.
 She started the school because she saw this as the best means to support her family.
-Mrs Nunes did, however, have an additional agenda; she was determined that girls should have the same opportunities as their brothers.
-At the time, there was a huge educational gulf in what was offered to and expected of girls relative to boys and she wished to do what she could to improve opportunities for women.
-Mrs Nunes always said that girls and women should be self-reliant and a good education will always stand one in good stead.
-Without any intention she was the ultimate feminist.
+Mrs Nunes did, however, have an additional agenda, she was determined that girls should have the same opportunities as their brothers.
+Come 2017, we realised it was London boys who were being short-changed and we are now providing the same exceptional education for our Falkner House boys as the girls have had for more than 60 years!

-It is not surprising that the school has a family feel – Mrs Griggs was brought up in the flat above the school.
+It is not surprising that the school has a family feel.
+Mrs Griggs was brought up in the flat above the school.
 Mrs Nunes’ eldest daughter Mrs Bird, was headmistress in the 1990’s and Mrs Griggs took over in 1999.
-Today Mrs Griggs is principal of both the Boys’ and Girls’ Schools, working alongside her daughters Mrs Dixon and Mrs Rogers who head up the two schools.
+She remains today as the principal of both schools.
+All four of her daughters work alongside her, with Mrs Dixon as headteacher of the Boys’ school working with Mrs Colec and Mrs Wood in the office, and Mrs Rogers as headteacher of the Girls’ school.
 The schools are now a partnership, with all partners being members of the Griggs family, and there is total commitment to retaining family ownership and direction.